 “The pandemic taught us the importance of connected devices in managing chronic conditions remotely, and we continue to see the benefit from the latest advances in digital health,” Kurt Midyett, MD, pediatric endocrinologist and medical director at Midwest Pediatric Specialists, said in a press release.

 According to a Gallup Poll, one in five Americans utilize mobile apps to track their health statistics, underscoring the importance of mobile applications for health monitoring and diabetes management.

 The LibreLink App has long been available for the previous generation (FreeStyle Libre 14-Day) system, adding convenience for the user who does not want to carry around an additional device.
 The approval of the FreeStyle Libre 2 app has been highly anticipated and is likely to lead to an uptick in adoption of the device, as it will eliminate the need to carry a blood glucose reader.

 Both systems allow users to scan their blood glucose readings anytime and the sensors can be worn for up to 14 days.

 “The FreeStyle Libre 2 iOS app streamlines how people manage their diabetes on their iPhones—empowering users with the information they need 24/7 while improving their health on the go,” said Watkin.

-The app will be free to download on the App Store soon and will allow users to use their current glucose readings to inform their food intake, exercise, and other lifestyle factors that impact their diabetes.
+The app will be free to download on the App Store soon and will allow users to use their current blood glucose readings to inform their food intake, exercise and other lifestyle factors that impact their diabetes.